 We had a great time, the weather was fantastic and the food was hit and miss.
-What I want to talk about was the Jardines del Turia.
+What I want to talk about though is the Jardines del Turia.

-The vast gardens are built on the former riverbed of the River Turia.
+The Jardines del Turia are vast gardens are built on the former riverbed of the River Turia.
 After a devastating flood on 14 October 1957, the Turia’s course was diverted south of the city.
 The old course of the river was converted into a city park crossing the city and bordering the historical city centre.

-I hadn’t done any research before my trip, but I always take my trainers and kit with me if I go away as it’s a great way of seeing a city or area and its always nice to get up and go for a run.
+I hadn’t done any research before my trip, but I always take my trainers and kit with me if I go away.
+It’s a great way of seeing a city or area and its always nice to get up and go for a run.

 Running in the Gardens

 I had wandered in the park on the day we arrived and it looked a nice place to run.
 I headed out on Saturday morning and jogged the 5 minutes to the park.
 The sun was out, there was a nice breeze off the coast and I saw a few other runners.
 It looked promising.
 Within a few minutes, it became very obvious that it was a fairly popular place to run.
 There were plenty of people in front of me, behind me and passing me going the other way.

 In the UK, whilst running on Wimbledon Common I may come across 10 or so runners at best.
 On Clapham Common, you will come across a lot more but it is not an area specifically set up for running.
 In Valencia, I passed hundreds.